foxt/UltraShare/readme.md

 7. Create a file called `db.json` and in it put `[]`
 8. Fingers crossed, if you do `node index` it should work.

+## MagicCap setup guide

+1. Grab your API key
+2. Update MagicCap to a post-1.0.0 version.
+3. Uploader Config > UltraShare
+4. Set as default
+5. Domain is a link to your server (ex: ultrashare.example.org:8080)
+6. API Key is your API key